-I’ve only had congee made with regular rice before, but I wanted to try and make a bit of a different version for January, so this recipe uses brown rice, which holds up perfectly in the slow cooker.
-Along with the rice, you add one chicken breast, a clove of garlic, tons of fresh ginger and hot pepper flakes to the liquid.
+I’ve only had congee made with regular rice before, but I wanted to try and make a bit of a different version using brown rice for congee.
+Along with the brown rice, you add one chicken breast, a clove of garlic, tons of fresh ginger and hot pepper flakes to the liquid.

 For cooking the rice I’m using a combination of chicken broth, water and soy sauce.
 I like to combine water with the chicken broth as if you’re only using broth the final dish may end up a little on the salty side.
 Using water allows you to better control the salt element of your dish.